backstage/backstage/docs/features/software-templates/configuration.md

-You can also further customize groups by passing in a `titleComponent` instead of a `title` which will be a component to use as the header instead of just the default `ContentHeader` with the `title` set as it's value.
+You can also further customize groups by passing in a `titleComponent` instead of a `title` which will be a component to use as the header instead of just the default `ContentHeader` with the `title` set as its value.
 ![Grouped Templates](../../assets/software-templates/grouped-templates.png)

 ## Hiding the templates under a feature flag

 If you would like to develop a template but not to make it visible to all user yet, you can place it under a feature flag.
-Your template has to contain an "experimental" tag.
+Your template has to have "experimental" lifecycle.

 To make experimental templates visible you have to enable a feature flag "experimental-scaffolder-templates" in "Settings -> Feature Flags" panel.